-This legitimation function is likely to be particularly important for firms when they are deciding whether to respond to an alleged human rights or environmental violation.
-This is a fraught decision; if firms ignore non-salient stakeholder concerns, they may boil over into widely-publicized crises (Bartley and Child, 2014) which negatively impact firm value (Dorobantu and Odziemkowska, 2017; Henisz, Dorobantu and Nartey, 2014).
+This legitimation function is likely to be particularly important for firms when they are deciding whether to respond to a stakeholder concern.
+This is a fraught decision; if firms ignore non-salient stakeholder concerns, they may boil over into widely-publicized crises which negatively impact firm value (Bartley and Child, 2014).
 However, by responding publicly, firms guarantee that the allegations will become more salient and thus open themselves up to potential backlash.
 The risk is that civil society groups will identify the alleged transgressions as indicators that the firm is operating in bad faith, and that the firm will lose its social contract to operate (Ruggie, 2013).
 UNGC member firms, however, can draw on the legitimacy of the UN in order to frame their actions as minor deviations from a socially responsible course rather than being indicative of their type.
 For example, mining firm GCM Resources wrote in one of their public responses that "GCM continues to embrace, support and enact, within its sphere of influence, these UNGC principles - all of which are consistent with the core values of GCM."
+14